A welcoming environment that encourages learning, knowledge sharing and collaboration.

 The Desert Knowledge Precinct is a 73-hectare property, which sits on Arrernte bushland, 9 kilometres south of the Alice Springs town centre.
 It was established in 2006, and its management is underpinned by an Indigenous Land Use Agreement (ILUA).
 DKA is the landlord of the Desert Knowledge Precinct, and is responsible for its management and development.

-DKA proudly acknowledges the Arrernte people as the custodians and first knowledge holders of this land; and celebrates Harold Furber as the Precinct’s Elder-in-Residence.
+DKA proudly acknowledges the Arrernte people as the custodians and first knowledge holders of this land.

 The Precinct was created by three key partners who share similar goals and values, and all work onsite:

 - Batchelor Institute of Indigenous Tertiary Education, and

 It is also home to the Desert Peoples Centre, a joint initiative of Batchelor Institute and CfAT, created to support positive outcomes for Indigenous Australians through education and training.

 Located on the outskirts of Mparntwe (Alice Springs), the Precinct’s location is significant.
 It occupies the space where, in the past, travelling Aboriginal groups or messengers would stop and light smoke signals as a way of requesting passage through Heavitree Gap (Ntaripe).
 It was here that Elders or other group members from Mparntwe would meet the travellers and hear their stories.
 The Precinct embodies the essence of the land on which it stands, promoting knowledge sharing in a place where everyone is welcome.

 We work with the people, communities and organisations of Central Australia to connect people, knowledge, and opportunities.